 - are not seeking to sell their business or portions of their business in the next two years;

 - have a positive history with Employment Standards (no systemic history of non-compliance) and the Manitoba Provincial Nominee Program, if applicable;

 - are not currently on the Employment and Social Development Canada/Service Canada suspension list; and

 - have not been assessed a fine for breaking the rules of the Temporary Foreign Worker Program (TFWP) or the International Mobility Program (IMP).

 Once you have determined your business meets the eligibility requirements, follow the ABC Step recruitment process.

 Note: Employer Services will only communicate directly with the employer and or declared representative regarding the assessment of eligibility.
 MPNP's Integrity and Qualifications Assessment Unit may assist where the employer vetting or candidate assessment process requires additional document integrity, clarification and/or review.

-- Positions must reference the 2016 National Occupation Classification (NOC) List.
+- Positions must reference the National Occupation Classification (NOC) 2021 list.

 - Starting wages cannot be less than the median prevailing wage rate for that occupation in the respective region, as indicated in the NOC.

 - Positions must be for long-term or permanent and full time employment and meet the wages and working conditions offered to citizens/permanent residents.